 The absolute majority system which made its debut in the US this fall could be implemented for Germany without any problems.
 It would, for mathematical reasons which can’t be explained in short, solve the seat growth issue.
 The Bundestag, which in the past didn’t get tired of emphasizing how complicated a reform is, doesn’t have any excuse any more – apart from the unwillingness of its parliamentarians.

 For sure, their very own interests are at stake, as some MPs would eventually loose their seats.
 However, this fact must not be an excuse.
 That’s what the MPs owe their taxpayers.
 It is not just about the amount of money needed to run parliament business, which is – with approximately one billion euros per year – high enough to complain about.
 It is a symbol for the (in)competence of politicians to regain the trust of the German people which they continued to in the last months and years.

 The Bundestag Must Act Now

 The German Bundestag has two options.
-Either they find a shady compromise, which preserves the existing problem, allows a record parliament of about 800 seats in the next election and thereby crushes the remains of ordinary people’s trust in the Berlin politics bubble.
+Either they find a shady compromise, which preserves the existing problem, allows a record parliament of about 800 seats in the next election and thereby crushes the rest of ordinary people’s trust in the Berlin politics bubble.
 Or else, they realize that there must be serious change, that they must reach their hands out to voters, and hand them an instrument with real power over the selection of MPs.
-The absolute majority system, if implemented, would strengthen the dialogue between politicians and voters on the ground and thereby revitalize peoples trust into the democratic system.
+The absolute majority system, if implemented, would facilitate dialogue between politicians and voters on the ground and thereby revitalize peoples trust into the democratic system.

 The cards are on the table, it’s time for parliament to make its move.